wp-plugins/customer-area/readme.txt

 (it should be /wp-content/customer-area).
 Then you will need to rename that file ".htaccess" so that your server takes it into account.

+= How can I customize the templates? =

+The plugin allows to customize how the information is displayed in the customer area.
+To change that:

+* Create a folder in your theme named "customer-area"
+* Create a subfolder in that folder named "templates"
+* Locate the template file you want to change (hint: look in the plugin folders, they are all named .template.php)
+* Copy that file to your theme's "customer-area/templates" folder
+* Do your changes, save the file
+* You should be able to see the changes immediatly and automatically

 = That feature is missing, will you implement it? =

 Open a new topic on the plugin's support forum, I will consider every feature request and all ideas are welcome.